CMihai99/fyndro/Documentation/README.md

 <!-- SPDX-License-Identifier: MIT -->

-# The Andro documentation
+# The Fyndro documentation

-This is the top level of andro's documentation tree.
+This is the top level of Fyndro's documentation tree.
 The documentation, like the website itself, is very much a work in progress;
 that is especially true as we work to integrate our many scattered documents into a coherent whole.